 \section{Introduction}

+Suppose that each member of a population is associated with an unknown latent variable $D \in \{d_1,d_2,\dots,d_r\}$, and a corresponding string $A \in \{1,0,-1\}^s$.
+We observe the string $A$ and wish to estimate $D$.
+We are equipped with knowledge of the marginal distribution of $D$, and partial knowledge of the posterior probabilities $\cprob{D=d}{A=a}$ (of which there are $3^s \times d$); for instance, up to some number of parameters much smaller than $3^s \times d$.
+We are most interested in the setting in which the posterior estimator is parametrised by the values $\{q_{kj}\}_{k \in [s],j \in [r]}$, and is correctly calibrated if $q_{kj}=\cprob{A_k=1}{D=d_j}$, where $A_k$ is the $k$th element of $A$.
+We presume that we do not, however, have access to other information; in particular, we have no labelled samples of $(A,D)$.

-Verbal autopsy (VA) is a method to infer a cause of death in a recently-deceased individual using a standardised post-mortem interview with the family of the deceased~\citep{byass10,byass19}.
-The interview consists of a series of yes/no questions, not all of which will be answered.
+This goal is motivated by a practical problem in the field of Verbal Autopsies (VA), a method to infer a cause of death in a recently-deceased individual using a standardised post-mortem interview with the family of the deceased~\citep{byass10,byass19}.
+The interview consists of a series of binary questions, not all of which will necessarily be answered.
 Given the answers to an interview, a probability is estimated for a set of potential causes of death (CoD), using one of a set of methods we will collectively call `VA algorithms'.